Howa 1500: Overview

-For overseas specifications, the M1500 standard 24-inch (about 60 cm) barrel was shortened to 22 inches (about 56 cm) in 1982, and the M1700LS was made lighter by omitting iron sights like the heavy barrel on the assumption that it would be used in a scope.
-In 1985, at the request of Mossberg, the M1550, which was based on the M1500 and had a 5-box magazine specification from the beginning, was additionally sold, but both are now discontinued.
+For overseas specifications, the M1500 standard 24-inch (about 60 cm) barrel was shortened to 22 inches (about 56 cm) in 1982, and the M1700LS was made lighter by omitting iron sights, similarly to the Heavy Barrel model, based on the likelihood that the rifle would be used with a scope.
+In 1985, at the request of Mossberg, the M1550, which was based on the M1500 and had a 5-round magazine from the beginning, was additionally sold, but both are now discontinued.

 In addition, among the models sold overseas, if a defect in the rifle's bolt is detected, Howa will provide a new bolt, free of charge, for the target serial number.

 The M1500, while being comparatively low priced compared to other overseas models, has been judged to have all the delicacy and robustness one would expect from Japanese engineering.
 In a live-fire test by overseas enthusiasts, a video showing that succeeful sniping of an empty can from 800 yards (730 meters) away was released.

 Spare parts have also sold fairly well, however starting with the incursion of Remington into the Japanese domestic market, foreign companies with stronger brand recognition and more competitive prices have caused M1500 sales to become sluggish.
-For this reason, more than 95% of Howa's M1500 are produced in stripped down form for overseas export.
+For this reason, more than 95% of Howa M1500s are produced in stripped down form for overseas export.

-In March 2020, the Howa 1500 was the third best-selling bolt-action rifle on the gunbroker website.
+In March 2020, the Howa 1500 was the third best-selling bolt-action rifle on GunBroker.